Its About Time...

 Diana Lucaci inspires business leaders to better understand customer needs and preferences, in order to create experiences that are relevant and meaningful to their lives.She is the Founder and CEO of True Impact, a leading neuromarketing research and strategy firm serving marketers, market researchers and advertisers.
 Diana translates customer insights from neuroscience into actionable marketing strategies.
 She serves as the Canadian Chair on the Neuromarketing Science and Business Association (NMSBA) and is a Winner of the Best in Class Research Award, from the Marketing Research and Intelligence Association (MRIA).
 True Impact’s mission is to humanize the customer, having partnered with organizations such as Canada Post, Colgate-Palmolive, Yahoo, Bell, Burger King and many more.
 True Impact uses neuroscience and biometrics technologies to quantify emotion, motivation and attention, in order to offer game changing business recommendations.
 She has a degree in Neuroscience and Psychology, from the University of Toronto.

-An expert in corporate law, securities law and corporate governance, Poonam Puri is a tenured professorof law at Osgoode Hall, York University and former Associate Dean.
-Appointed to Osgoode's faculty almost twenty years ago, she is a two time recipient ofits Teaching Excellence Award.
-Poonam holds a Bachelor of Laws (LLB) degree from the University of Toronto and a Master of Laws (LLM) degree from Harvard Law School.
+An internationally acclaimed expert in business law, capital markets regulation and corporate governance, Poonam Puri is a tenured professor of law at Osgoode Hall, York University and former Associate Dean.
+Appointed to Osgoode's faculty almost twenty years ago, she is an award winning teacher, author, lawyer, and public intellectual.
+Poonam holds an LL.B. degree from the University of Toronto and an LL.M. degree from Harvard Law School.

-In 2016, Poonam and the Canadian Foundation for Advancement of Investor Rights (FAIR Canada) were awarded a grant by the Law Foundation of Ontario (LFO) to create the first investor protection legal clinic in Canada.
-Also in 2016, Poonam was recognized as a Fellow of the Pierre Elliott Trudeau Foundation for her groundbreaking project entitled ‘Piercing the Corporate Veil’ which will formulate creative solutions for governments, regulators and corporate leaders to increase the accountability of multinational corporations when they cause harm to people and local communities.
+In 2016, Poonam was recognized as a Fellow of the Pierre Elliott Trudeau Foundation for her interdisciplinary, collaborative, community-engaged research which will formulate innovative solutions for governments, regulators and corporate leaders to ensure greater accountability of multinational corporations when they cause harm to people and local communities.